Ph.D. in English

 - TAs must register for a minimum of 6 credits per semester.

-- The Director of Graduate Studies signs all forms before they are sent to the Graduate School.
+- The Director of Graduate Studies must sign all forms before they are sent to the Graduate School.